Page last updated: 22 March 2023

 Sue Chetwin: Board Member

 Sue has more than 12 years’ experience working for and on behalf of consumers and is the former CEO of Consumer New Zealand.
 She is a strong supporter of financial regulations that encourage innovation while protecting consumer interests.
-She chairs the Government’s review of drug buying agency PHARMAC and is a member of the Law Society Independent Steering Group Committee considering the terms of reference for the statutory framework for legal services.
+She chaired the Government’s review of drug buying agency PHARMAC and was a member of the Law Society Independent Steering Group Committee considering the terms of reference for the statutory framework for legal services.
+She is chair of an independent consumer panel assisting Chorus prepare its investment proposals to be presented to the Commerce Commission in 2023.
 She is also a director of Food Standards Australia NZ.
 Her experience includes 25 years in journalism including editing the Sunday News, Sunday Star Times and Herald on Sunday.

 Current term expiry November 2025.